No Columbus Day in Columbus: City to honor veterans instead

 Contino said he viewed the decision on the holiday as a missed opportunity.

-Tyrone Smith, director of the Native American Indian Center of Central Ohio, said that he feels no animosity toward the city’s Italian-American community, but that he is proud of Columbus for taking this step.
+Tyrone Smith, director of the Native American Indian Center of Central Ohio, said the city’s decision is another step in embracing its growing diversity.

-“I’d call it a good sign,” he said.
-“Columbus should take pride in its diversity and the cultural richness that’s been growing.
-This is another feather in the city of Columbus’ cap.”
+“The past is the past.
+It may not be pretty at times, but we cannot hold what happened back then against today’s society, regardless their bloodline,” he said.
+“The fact that the city of Columbus is taking action is a victory for everyone.”

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.